Garden Projects at Johnstown Castle Estate

 Phase one of the three-year project includes a new pathway system and 2023 is the first season of the new herbaceous border display.
 3,000 new plants have been grown on site using organic peat free compost aligned with Irish Heritage Trust sustainability objectives.

-The magnificent 50-metre lean-to Richardson Glasshouse in the walled gardens was in a poor state of disrepair.
-Conservation work included its unique vent and the Temperate House which opens to the public at the end of June.
-Visitor access to the remaining areas of the glasshouse will return on a phased basis over the coming year as restoration work on the flagstone floor is completed.
-A second smaller Richardson glasshouse will undergo conservation in the coming months.
+The magnificent 50-metre lean-to Richardson Glasshouse in the walled gardens had fallen into a poor state of disrepair.
+Conservation work included its unique vent and the Temperate House along with restoration work on the flagstone floor.

 Sunken Garden